lexy-ai/lexy/docs/docs/index.md

 # Welcome to Lexy

-Lexy is a data framework for building AI-powered applications.
+Lexy is a data platform for building AI-powered applications.
+You can use Lexy to:

+- Build Retrieval Augmented Generation (RAG) applications.
+- Provide relevant context for AI agents.
+- Add long-term memory to chat-based applications.
+- Extract structured data from unstructured documents.

+## Features

+- REST API for storing, embedding, and retrieving documents.
+- Pipeline-based document processing using your own Python functions.
+- Change data capture for real-time updates.
+- Secure file storage using Amazon S3 or Google Cloud Storage.
+- Open source Apache 2.0 license.

 ## Installation